You may receive this payment while you wait for us to approve your claim for a mental health condition under the MRCA or DRCA.

 The income and asset test

 The Veteran Payment you receive depends on your individual circumstances and the amount of income and assets that you have.
-If you are a member of a couple, your partners income and assets is also included.
+If you are a member of a couple, your partners income and assets are also included.

 The Veteran Payment is calculated under 2 separate tests: the income test and assets test.
 The test paying the lower rate of payment is the one that we apply.
 For more information, see Income Test and Assets Test.